The Elements of Differentiable Programming: Newton's method

-some stochastic estimates of respectively of the gradient and the Hessian with $S, S'$ independently drawn from $p$ or from mini-batch approaximations with varying mini-batch sizes.
+some stochastic estimates of the gradient and the Hessian, respectively, with $S, S'$ independently drawn from $\rho$ or from mini-batch approximations with varying mini-batch sizes.
 One implementation of a \textbf{stochastic Newton method} can then be

-for $\eta^t \geq 0$ such that $(H(\w^t; S') + \eta^t)^{-1} \succ 0$ and $\gamma^t$ fixed or chosen to satisfy some sufficient decrease condition.
+for $\eta^t \geq 0$ such that $(H(\w^t; S') + \eta^t \idm)^{-1} \succ 0$ and $\gamma^t$ fixed or chosen to satisfy some sufficient decrease condition.
 We refer the interested reader to, e.g., \citep{xu2020second}, for more details and variants.